7 reasons to reconsider supplemental health insurance

 2. I don’t want to think about it.

 Most people don’t want to talk or think about issues like cancer or critical illness.
-These topics are not pleasant for anyone.
-Yet the odds are that you or someone you love will face a major health problem at some point in life.
+Because, these topics are not pleasant for anyone.
+However, the odds are that you or someone you love will face a major health problem at some point in life.

 If the worst happens, would you be able to pay for doctor bills, hospital stays, surgery, short-term care and vital treatments like radiation and chemotherapy?
 Even if you have major medical insurance, could you afford to pay your co-insurance, copays and deductibles?
 If an illness or injury kept you from working, how you would make up for the lost income?